-“I’m scared of that guy,” Griffin said (see video).
+“I’m scared of that guy,” Griffin said in a since-deleted video.
 “I was under a two-month federal investigation for taking a picture of a mask.
 I’m excommunicated from my own country, so I’m here doing a world tour.”

 Griffin was referring to the failed publicity stunt she pulled in May 2017, where she was photographed mimicking an ISIS terrorist by holding up a bloody replica of Trump’s severed head.
 The PR ploy blew up in her face, after the stunt was widely condemned by both liberals and conservatives.